B1.3 Estimate the number of objects in collections of up to 200 and verify their estimates by counting.

 In order to estimate, a comparison must be made between the quantity to be estimated and some benchmark; for example, Rachelle and Oman are wondering how many students are playing in a specific part of the schoolyard.
 As they think about it, they can use a benchmark such as the number of students in their class group, which is 20 students.
 This known real-life situation helps them to mentally picture a certain number of people in a given space and to estimate whether there are fewer than 20 people on the field or, on the contrary, whether there are between 20 and 40 students (twice as many) or nearly 60 people (three times as many).
 It is important to know that when estimating with benchmarks, students apply proportional reasoning between a known amount (20 students in a certain space) and an unknown amount (the number of students in another space).

-Sometimes students do not have integrated benchmarks for a given situation and therefore need to use another strategy.
-They can count a subset of objects and use that number as a benchmark to estimate the total number of objects.
-For example, if asked to estimate the number of marbles in a jar, students might first take a handful of marbles and count them so that they can compare this benchmark quantity to the contents of the jar.
-They could also count the marbles in the bottom of the jar (10 black marbles) and then estimate the number of rows of marbles in the jar (about 9 rows) to be able to estimate the total number of marbles in the jar (90 marbles).
-Students can also separate the quantity into sections and estimate the quantity in each section.
+Sometimes students do not have existing or integrated benchmarks for a given situation and therefore need to use another strategy.
+For example, they could count a subset of objects and use that number as a benchmark to estimate the total number of objects.
+If asked to estimate the number of marbles in a jar, students might first take a handful of marbles, count them and use that as a benchmark quantity in the jar.
+They could also count the marbles in the bottom layer of the jar (10 black marbles) and then estimate the number of rows of marbles in the jar (about 9 rows) to be able to estimate the total number of marbles in the jar (90 marbles).
+Students could also separate the quantity into sections and estimate the quantity in each section.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 36-38.

 Skill: Counting (Checking Estimations Using Counting Strategies)